 "I try to convey to my students that lawyers in international practice should be open minded and understand that social and legal systems around the world are based on different histories, cultures and traditions.
 For this reason, what works perfectly in the U.S. may not work in other countries."

 Professor Faerman began her affiliation with Southwestern as a visiting scholar from the University of Buenos Aires in 1996.
 She was appointed as assistant director of the law school's summer program in Buenos Aires two years later, and in 1999 became the program's co-director and an adjunct associate professor of law.
-Since 2000, she has been a member of the full-time faculty teaching Comparative Law, Intellectual Property Law, International and Comparative IP Law, Latin American Laws and Institutions, Introduction to American Law, and Law Journal Seminar, in addition to serving as director of the Buenos Aires summer program.
+Since 2000, she has been a member of the full-time faculty teaching Comparative Law, Intellectual Property Law, International and Comparative IP Law, Latin American Laws and Institutions, Introduction to American Law, and Law Journal Seminar, in addition to serving as director of the Buenos Aires summer program through 2016.